2h3ph3rd/ctf-cyber-apocalypse-2023/README.md

-# HTB Cyber Apocalypse CTF 2023 - The Cursed Mission
+# HTB Cyber Apocalypse CTF 2023

 This repository contains my writeups for the challenges in the HTB Cyber Apocalypse CTF 2023 - The Cursed Mission.